FrankRay78/troubleshooting-remote-development-teams/README.md

 Teams with poor software requirements don’t deliver well on them.
 Remote, outsourced and offshore teams with poor requirements fare even worse.
 I have never come across an underperforming development team that didn’t also have a requirements problem.

 Select a few requirements from your team to inspect.
 Are they clear and effective?
 Do they convey the outcome required?
 Report back and tell me what you find.
-Follow the guidance [here](https://frankray.net/articles/clear-and-effective-user-stories/), if you need some help when doing this.
+Follow the guidance [here](https://frankray.net/articles/clear-and-effective-user-stories/), if you need some help when assessing the requirements.

 Developers struggle when the people who can answer questions are not readily accessible or available.
 Remote developers struggle more due to their lack of co-location and increased reliance on written communication.